Easy London Broil Recipe

 Marinating meat is an age-old technique for tenderizing and adding flavor to a normally tough cut.
 There are health benefits to marinating as well – a marinated cut is protected from the very harsh flames of a broiler or grill, and the meat doesn’t form the unhealthy burned compounds that can be created without an oil coating.

 Marinades are as varied as there are spices in your cupboard.
 You really just need oil + acid.
 In this case, the acid is lemon juice or vinegar – two of the most common.
 But any fruit juice will do, as well as any high-heat oil.
 And the spices are really up to you.
 You want to give it time to do it’s magic, and you need to do what you can to allow the marinade to penetrate the meat.
 I show you a piercing technique here, which works well.
 Or, if you don’t have all night, you can get one of these quick marinators.
-They use a vacuum to lower the pressure inside the container, which draws the marinade up into any fissures or holes in the meat.
-I like this style because you can set it in the refrigerator.
+Some are just good-quality containers that are made to flip easily.
+Others use a vacuum to lower the pressure inside the container, which draws the marinade up into any fissures or holes in the meat.
+I like these styles because you can set them in the refrigerator.
 They have other tumbler styles which require you to leave the meat outside the fridge, which I don’t think is such a great idea.

 Easy London Broil Recipe